-2.7 ICAO noted the commencement of the operational phase of European Geostationary Navigation Overlay Service (EGNOS) on 2 August 2010, and congratulated the European Commission (EC) for implementing the satellite-based augmentation system (SBAS) for augmenting the global positioning system (GPS) service in accordance with Standards contained in Annex 10 - Aeronautical Telecommunications, Volume I - Radio Navigation Aids.
+2.7 ICAO noted the commencement of the operational phase of European Geostationary Navigation Overlay Service (EGNOS) on 2nd August 2010, and congratulated the European Commission (EC) for implementing the satellite-based augmentation system (SBAS) for augmenting the global positioning system (GPS) service in accordance with Standards contained in Annex 10 - Aeronautical

+Telecommunications, Volume I - Radio Navigation Aids.
 Copies of the documents providing further information on the subject are attached.

 - 2.8 EGNOS is the latest addition to a set of regional SBAS projects that have been successfully implemented, namely the wide area augmentation system (WAAS) and the multifunctional transport satellite (MTSAT) satellite-based augmentation system (MSAS).
 Some other systems such as GPS and geostationary orbit augmented navigation (GAGAN) and system for differential correction and monitoring (SDCM) are currently under development. - 2.9 The procedure to transition towards the EGNOS Safety-of-Life (SoL) service started on 2 August 2010, was expected to trigger the broadcast of the first EGNOS SoL signal, by removing from the EGNOS Signal-in-Space the specific message (called Message Type 0) which limits EGNOS utilization to Open Service (OS) users.
 However, a few minutes after the first step of this procedure, the EGNOS Signal-In-Space broadcasted "NOT MONITORED" messages for all GPS satellites and for the ionosphere correction data, therefore causing the service to be unusable.
-On 6 August 2010, ESSP reverted to the OS signal, i.e. broadcasting the EGNOS signal with Message Type 0. - 2.10 A consolidated safety analysis will be presented to the civil aviation authorities for review.
+On 6 August 2010, ESSP reverted to the OS signal, i.e. broadcasting the EGNOS signal with Message Type 0. - 2.10 A consolidated safety analysis was presented to the civil aviation authorities for review.
 On this basis, and subject to due coordination of the deployment of the change with the civil aviation authorities, EC and ESSP expect the SoL transition procedure to be initiated again in early November 2010.
-The completion of the SoL transition is planned for the end of 2010.
-First EGNOS APV approaches will then be possible from January 2011 once the SoL service has been declared available.
+The completion of the SoL transition was planned for the end of 2010.
+First EGNOS APV approaches should then be possible from January 2011 once the SoL service has been declared available. - 2.11 EGNOS, the European Satellite Based Augmentation System Safety-of-Life Service was made available, on 2nd March 2011 after having been certified by French National Supervisory Authority (NSA) on 12 July 2010.